laravel-hyperf/laravel-hyperf.com/docs/docs/logging.md

 ### Creating Monolog Handler Channels

-Monolog has a variety of [available handlers](https://github.com/Seldaek/monolog/tree/main/src/Monolog/Handler) and Laravel does not include a built-in channel for each one.
-In some cases, you may wish to create a custom channel that is merely an instance of a specific Monolog handler that does not have a corresponding Laravel log driver.
+Monolog has a variety of [available handlers](https://github.com/Seldaek/monolog/tree/main/src/Monolog/Handler) and Laravel Hyperf does not include a built-in channel for each one.
+In some cases, you may wish to create a custom channel that is merely an instance of a specific Monolog handler that does not have a corresponding Laravel Hyperf log driver.
 These channels can be easily created using the `monolog` driver.

 When using the `monolog` driver, the `handler` configuration option is used to specify which handler will be instantiated.
 Optionally, any constructor parameters the handler needs may be specified using the `with` configuration option: